Phone888.995.7575

 For others, owning a multifamily structure–or multidwelling unit (MDU)–is more appealing for a number of reasons:

-According to realtor.com, it is a building with more than one unit where people can live, each with their own separate kitchens, living rooms, utility bills, patios, and so on.
+According to realtor.com, multi-family housing is a building with more than one unit where people can live, each with their own separate kitchens, living rooms, utility bills, patios, and so on.
 MDUs are typically found in densely populated areas such as cities where space is at a premium.
-As mentioned, they can be rented, owner-occupied, or act as an investment property for landlords to collect rent from tenants.
+As mentioned, they can be rented, owner-occupied, or act as investment property for landlords to collect rent from tenants.

 How many MDUs are there?